 - Classic Load Balancer

-Question: What is the use of Network Load Balancer?
+40. What is the use of Network Load Balancer?

-Question: State the benefits of Elastic Beanstalk.
+41. State the benefits of Elastic Beanstalk.

-- Easy Deployment of the application
+- Easy application deployment

 - Enables autoscaling